pinax/pinax-calendars/README.rst

 At the moment, it just provides a visual calendar (both large and small) showing which days have events and optionally linking to a day detail page.

+There is a [demo project](https://github.com/pinax/pinax-calendars-demo) that you can clone and run to see it in action.

 Usage
 -----